High-Risk Home Insurance Companies for 2025

 High-Risk Home Insurance Companies in California

-Wildfires, earthquakes and other natural disasters can make it hard to get homeowners insurance in the Golden State.
-If you can’t get home insurance in California, consider these regional options:
+Wildfires, earthquakes and other natural disasters can make it hard to get homeowners insurance.
+If you can't get home insurance in California, consider these regional options:

-• Grange Insurance Association: Tailor your home insurance with Grange with optional coverages for refrigerated property, lock replacement, extra replacement cost and watercraft liability for certain recreational vehicles.
+• Grange: Tailor your home insurance with Grange, which offers optional coverages for refrigerated property, lock replacement, extra replacement cost and watercraft liability for certain recreational vehicles.

-• American Modern: This California insurer offers a named peril high-risk home insurance policy.
+• American Modern: This California-based insurer offers a named peril high-risk home insurance policy.
 To expand your coverage, you can opt for its Enhanced Coverage endorsement.

 • Capital Insurance Group (CIG): With CIG, you can get at-risk home insurance with optional coverages to better protect your home.
 Choose from add-ons like sports and home equipment, equipment breakdown and service line coverage, and identity theft insurance based on your needs.

-• Guard Insurance Companies: Part of Berkshire Hathaway, Guard offers high-risk homeowners insurance with various deductibles and discounts to keep rates affordable.
+• Guard: Part of Berkshire Hathaway, Guard offers high-risk homeowners insurance with various deductibles and discounts to keep rates affordable.
 Policyholders can include coverages such as identity fraud, service line and home systems coverage.

-Policies available to you will vary depending on your location and the unique situation surrounding your “at-risk” insurance status.
-Insurance providers reserve the right to deny coverage for at-risk homes, so it’s crucial that you contact each prospective provider to see if they will cover you.
+Policies available to you will vary depending on your location and the unique situation surrounding your "at-risk" insurance status.
+Insurance providers reserve the right to deny coverage for at-risk homes, so you must contact each prospective provider to see if they will cover you.

 High-Risk Home Insurance: Buying Guide